-The freshness and lightness of drinks with a natural taste of berries and fruits are conveyed by the Sprite logo.
-The emblem carries a message of movement and energy that lemonade gives on a hot day.
+The Sprite logo conveys the freshness and lightness of drinks with the natural taste of berries and fruits.
+The emblem conveys movement and energy, which is what makes lemonade on a hot day.
 The highlight is the sharp gas bubbles hidden in the elements of the sign.

 Meaning and History

-Interestingly, the name Sprite was patented by Coca-Cola back in the 1940s.
-It was needed for an advertisement featuring Sprite Boy, a little elf that flashed on the screens until 1958.
-Then this character disappeared because his name was given to a new brand.
-This is what the focus group decided.
+Interestingly, the name “Sprite” was patented by Coca-Cola in the 1940s.
+It was necessary to advertise with the image of a little elf, Sprite Boy, which appeared on screens until 1958.
+The character then disappeared as his name was assigned to a new brand.
+That’s what the focus group decided.

 To compete with 7 Up, the drink needed a recognizable logo.
-It was modernized many times, changing minor elements until the trademark name remained inside the “star.”
-The design of the product helps to popularize it in the US and dozens of other countries around the world.
+It was modernized many times, with minor changes, until the brand name remained within the “star.”
+The product’s design helped popularize it in the United States and in dozens of other countries.

 1961 – 1972

-Creating a new brand, the Coca-Cola Company took care of its identity.
-Coke’s art department came up with labels associated with sustainability.
-They were decorated with a blue-and-green “Sprite” emblem, which was used in a high-contrast font with thin, long serifs.
-Above the “i” instead of a dot was a greenish-yellow star with eight asymmetrical rays.
-Under the drink’s name was a barely noticeable postscript, “TRADEMARK.”
+To create a new brand, the Coca-Cola Company preserved its individuality.
+Coke’s art department created labels associated with sustainability.
+They were decorated with the blue-green “Sprite” logo, set in a high-contrast font with long, thin serifs.
+Above the letter “i” instead of a dot was a greenish-yellow star with eight asymmetrical rays.
+Below the name of the drink was a barely visible postscript “TRADEMARK.”

 1964 – 1972

-The letters ‘S’, ‘r’ and ‘t’ are bright green, while the ‘p,’ ‘i’ and ‘e’ are orange.
-The star above the “i” has also been repainted orange, with one extra face.
+The letters “S,” “r,” and “t” are bright green, while “p,” “i,” and “e” are orange.
+The star above the “i” was also repainted orange with one additional facet.
 In addition, the designers added a hyphen between the words “TRADE” and “MARK.”

 1972 – 1980

 Not only did the Sprite logo turn green, but it was also tilted to the side.
-This arrangement seemed to the designers the most suitable because it emphasized the explosive “character” of the drink upon opening.
-Moreover, the diagonal inscription was in good harmony with the element that replaced the dot above the “i.”
-After all, a similar sign is usually used when you need to show an explosion – in this case, an explosion of taste.
+This arrangement seemed most successful to the designers, as it emphasized the drink’s explosive “character” upon opening.
+In addition, the diagonal inscription harmonized well with the element that replaced the dot above the “i.”
+After all, such a sign is usually used when it is necessary to show an explosion – in this case, an explosion of flavor.

 1980 – 1984

-The brand name was dark green and diagonal for the next ten years.
-Only the element above the “i” remained orange, which for the first time turned into a dot.
-A bold sans-serif font was used for the inscription, combining corners and roundings.
+For the next ten years, the brand name was dark green and diagonal.
+Only the element above the letter “i,” which for the first time turned into a dot, remained orange.
+A bold sans-serif font was used for the lettering, combining angularity and rounded forms.

 1984 – 1989